gfx-labs/ip-app/docs/docs/reference/Periphery/CurveMaster.md

 ## Overview
 The CurveMaster is responsible for managing the various interest rate curves utilized in Interest Protocol.
 Curve master keeps a record of CurveSlave contracts and links it with an address.
 All numbers should be scaled to 1e18. for instance, number 5e17 represents 50%

+More information on governance can be found [here](../../../concepts/Borrowing/InterestRates).

 ## Secondary contracts
 * Ownable so the owner can manage the contract as needed.